SheetJS/js-word/README.md

 ## Contributing

 Due to the precarious nature of the Open Specifications Promise, it is very important to ensure code is cleanroom.
 Consult CONTRIBUTING.md

 ## XLSX/XLSM/XLSB Support

-XLSX/XLSM/XLSB is available in [js-xlsx](https://github.com/SheetJS/js-xlsx).
+XLSX/XLSM/XLSB is available in [js-xlsx](http://git.io/xlsx).

 ## License

 Please consult the attached LICENSE file for details.
 All rights not explicitly granted by the Apache 2.0 license are reserved by the Original Author.

 It is the opinion of the Original Author that this code conforms to the terms of the Microsoft Open Specifications Promise, falling under the same terms as OpenOffice (which is governed by the Apache License v2).
 Given the vagaries of the promise, the Original Author makes no legal claim that in fact end users are protected from future actions.
 It is highly recommended that, for commercial uses, you consult a lawyer before proceeding.

 ## References

+Certain features are shared with the Office Open XML File Formats, covered in:

+ISO/IEC 29500:2012(E) "Information technology — Document description and processing languages — Office Open XML File Formats"

 OSP-covered specifications: